gcallah/hambone/chaps/chap2.md

 Thaddeus and Alastair both look sheepish.
 Thaddeus asked, "What you want us to say?"

-"I guess you could go on and say anything you want, just so long as it avoids the truth."
+"I guess you could go on and say anything you want, just so long as it ain't the truth."

 Hampton's friends squirmed about uneasily.